VirtualVale/VirtualVale.github.io/index.md

 ## Biography
 <a name="biography"></a>

-Valentin Spannagl is a german master student at the [Technical University Munich](https://www.tum.de).
-2019 he finished the bachelor degree in the field "Ingenieurinformatik" at the [University Augsburg](https://www.uni-augsburg.de/de/).
-In the same year he entered the master's program [Robotics, Cognition, Intelligence](https://www.tum.de/en/studies/degree-programs/detail/robotics-cognition-intelligence-master-of-science-msc/).
-Since 2017 he is employed at the chair of production informatics and works on different projects on a broad range of technologies.
-The first project was based on augmented reality and deployed on the Microsoft Hololens and included visualizing a building instruction.
-Currently a project in ROS and mobile robots is in the work.
+Hi, I am Valentin Spannagl.
+At the end of 2022 I finishes my master program [Robotics, Cognition, Intelligence](https://www.tum.de/en/studies/degree-programs/detail/robotics-cognition-intelligence-master-of-science-msc/) at the [Technical University Munich](https://www.tum.de).
+The symbiosis of robotics and artificial intelligence fascinated me and now I am looking for a interesting job in this field.
+Prior to my time in munich I studied [Ingenieurinformatik](https://www.uni-augsburg.de/de/studium/studienangebot/uebersicht/ingenieurinformatik-bsc/) at the University in Augsburg.
+During my bachelor I was employed at the Chair of Production Informatics in Augsburg.
+I worked on a variety of projects including augmented reality, additive manufacturing and mobile robot platforms.
+The latter were also the main component of my bachelor thesis.
+The scope of my master thesis was federated learning, which was applied on the driver monitoring use case.

 ## Interests
 <a name="interests"></a>
- - Robotics
+ - Robots
+ - Artificial Intelligence, especially Federated Learning, respectively Deep Learning
+ - 3D Modelling & Printing
+ - Ethics for Robots and AI

+## Hobbies
+<a name="hobbies"></a>
+ - Sports (Biking, Ice skating, Weight training)
- - Cognition
+ - Beekeeping
- - Intelligence
+ - Videogames

 ## Current Projects
 <a name="projects"></a>
-1. This homepage
+1. Building a steward platform
 2. Installing a smart home system based on Openhab
-3. Building a robot arm from scratch

-## Current Courses
-<a name="courses"></a>
- - Machine Learning
- - Robotics
- - Introduction to Deep Learning
- - Federated Learning in Healthcare
- - Auslegung von Elektrofahrzeugen
+3. Programming an app for a friend